 Express your artistic side in this board game about building mosiacs.

-As with Pandemic, Azul is yet another best board game darling renowned for its excellent pacing and universal likability.
+As with Pandemic, Azul is yet another darling renowned for its excellent pacing and universal likability.
 We’ve never met a single person who’s played Azul and not liked it.
 I mean, I certainly wouldn’t associate with such an individual, because Azul is a bloody gorgeous game, and I’m not just talking about its looks.
 (Am I flirting with a board game?)

 Azul is an incredibly approachable game from the offset; simply select and place coloured tiles on your board, looking to make patterns and complete sets to score the highest possible total, all whilst avoiding having any unused tiles at the end of each round.
 With such a stripped-back ruleset, Azul may initially seem quite shallow.
 However, having to choose tiles from a shared pool opens the game up to a myriad of possibilities.
 What if you were planning to take those red tiles, but somebody got there first?
 What’s the plan now?

 That’s what Azul is so great at teaching; the need to adapt if your first plan happens to get waylaid.
 It also makes for a fantastic two-player board game, according to our very own Johnny Chiodini.